YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 * For databases, you can use: _either_ _":ld"_ to list all databases with their owners, including the bootstrap database and the template databases; _or_ _":ldx"_ to list just the tenant databases with their owners.
 In each case, the comments are listed too.
 Compare the output of these shortcuts with that of the _"\lx+"_ meta-command.
 These shortcuts present a useful restriction in a more readable format than the native meta-command.
 * For roles, you can use: _either_ _":lr"_ to list all non-system global roles together with all tenant roles for the current database; _or_ _":lrx"_ to list just those tenant roles that have been created after the database was created by using the _cr_role()_ procedure.
 (In other words, _":lrx"_ excludes global roles and the _"mgr"_ and _"client"_ tenant roles that are brought by the _"02-drop-and-re-create-tenant-databases.sql"_ script and that have the same purpose in every tenant database.)
 * For schemas, _"ls"_ lists the user-created schemas in the current database grouped by owner.
 The entry for each owner also lists the roles that have been granted to it.
-(You might thing that the granted roles should be listed by the _roles_with_comments()_ table function rather than by the _roles_and_schemas()_ table function.
+(You might think that the granted roles should be listed by the _roles_with_comments()_ table function rather than by the _roles_and_schemas()_ table function.
 The choice is arbitrary.)
 * For schema-objects, _":co"_ lists the _common_ schema-objects—that is the schema-objects in the _client_safe_, _dt_utils_. and _mgr_ schemas that are brought by the _template1_ database.
 These, by construction, are the same in every existing (and yet-to-be-created) tenant database.
-And _":lo"_ lists the _common_ schema-objects—that is the schema-objects in schemas other than _client_safe_, _dt_utils_. and _mgr_ that are owned by local roles in the current database.
+And _":lo"_ lists the _local_ schema-objects—that is the schema-objects in schemas other than _client_safe_, _dt_utils_. and _mgr_ that are owned by local roles in the current database.
-* For secondary_objects, _":cc"_ lists the constraints that hang off _common_ schema-objects; and _":lc"_ lists the constraints that hang off _local_ schema-objects.
+* For secondary-objects, _":cc"_ lists the constraints that hang off _common_ schema-objects; and _":lc"_ lists the constraints that hang off _local_ schema-objects.
 As it happens, there are no _common_ tables and therefore there are no nominally common triggers.
-The _triggers()_ table function makes no distintion between _common_ and _local_ triggers and would list both kinds if instances of each of these kinds existed.
+The _triggers()_ table function makes no distinction between _common_ and _local_ triggers and would list both kinds if instances of each of these kinds existed.
 The effect, though, is to list only _local_ triggers.
 This is why its shortcut is called _":lt"_.

 ### Implementing the principle of least privileges for _"client"_ roles